 What exactly does Howard bring to the table?
 Offensively, it's a bit of a mixed bag.
 His offensive game is not refined.
 For years, he really didn't have much of a post game to speak of.
 He would simply turn, face his opponent, and attempt to blow by him in one direction or the other, relying solely on his godlike athleticism to get the job done.
 In the past couple of seasons, he's gotten better in the post, with a decent hook shot to either side.
 He's also added a decent pull up jump shot off glass (a la Tim Duncan, though with less range) to keep defenders from sagging off of him.
 But none of these options is as reliant as they need to be in order to label Howard as completely unstoppable.
 And his complete inability to hit free throws at a consistent rate (career 59% and last year was (by far) a career low at 49%) looms over it all like the heel of some famous demigod whose name I forgot.
 So, what's the good news offensively?
 As befitting a man of his insane combination of size, strength and athleticism, Dwight Howard is an absolute beast finishing as the roll man in the pick and roll.
 If Howard gets the ball with anything but a perfectly positioned defender in front of him, points or free throws (or both) are a virtual guarantee.
 With the decline of Amar'e Stoudemire, Howard is probably the best in the NBA as the 2nd half of a pick and roll.
 And the Lakers just traded for the guy who got Stoudemire involved in the conversation in the first place.
 Besides, let's be real here.
 Even with all of Howard's supposed offensive weaknesses, this is a 20 points per game scorer who hits at a career 58% FG% clip.
 He may not have an array of elite offensive skills, but that hasn't kept him from being an elite offensive player.

 Defensively, it's not so much a mixed bag as it is a bag where everything that gets pulled out is better than the last.
 To say that Dwight has no weaknesses on defense doesn't sufficiently qualify things.
 He's not just good at all aspects of defense, he's close to being the best in the league at each individual aspect.
 He's ranked 1st, 2nd, 1st and 1st in total rebounding the past four years.
 3rd, 4th, 1st and 1st in blocks per game.
+There's no ranking for it, but his coverage of the court and defense of the pick and roll is second to none at his position.
 Kevin Love might be a better overall rebounder.
 Serge Ibaka might be a better weak side help defender.
 Tyson Chandler might be as effective in moving to cover the pick and roll.
 Howard is the complete package, a once in a lifetime defensive player.